awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-and-data-events-with-cloudtrail.md

 + Setting up logging \(for example, AWS CloudTrail `CreateTrail` API operations\)

 Management events can also include non\-API events that occur in your account\.
 For example, when a user logs in to your account, CloudTrail logs the `ConsoleLogin` event\.
 For more information, see [Non\-API Events Captured by CloudTrail](cloudtrail-non-api-events.md)\.
-For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail Integration Topics by AWS Service](cloudtrail-aws-service-specific-topics.md)\.
+For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.

 By default, trails are configured to log management events\.
-For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail Integration Topics by AWS Service](cloudtrail-aws-service-specific-topics.md)\.
+For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.

 **Note**
 The CloudTrail **Event history **feature supports only management events\.
 Not all management events are supported in event history\.
 For more information, see [Viewing Events with CloudTrail Event History](view-cloudtrail-events.md)\.